TJInGitHub/Armada-Logics-OJT/JavaScript/JavaScript DOM Manipulation/40_assignment/README.md

 # Created by: **Timothy Jher G. Eusebio**
-## Time Taken and Reflection for Catch the Fireflies
+## Time Taken and Reflection for Catching the Fireflies

 ### Time Taken
 1 hour